 4 ) Confidentiality/Privacy: Transmitting Protected Health Information (PHI) including, but not limited to, patient records, diagnostic results, and videotapes must be secure on both the transmitting and receiving ends.

 5) Patient Consents: Patient Consents are required documentation prior to the encounter.
-The provider requesting the telehealth/videotherapy services at the originating site must advise the patient about the proposed use of telehealth/videotherapyte, any potential risks, consequences, benefits, and limitations, and obtain the patient’s or the patient’s legal representative’s consent.
+The provider requesting the telehealth/videotherapy services at the originating site must advise the patient about the proposed use of telehealth/videotherapy, any potential risks, consequences, benefits, and limitations, and obtain the patient’s or the patient’s legal representative’s consent.

 6) Medical Record Documentation: Providers must document all telehealth/videotherapy services, provide that documentation to the originating site when applicable, and maintain a copy in the facility’s medical record.
 The physical location of the patient as well as the physical location of the provider must be documented as well as everyone involved in the clinical encounter, including those who may be off camera.
 Additional documentation needs are dictated by the service or procedure performed.